babel/babel/packages/babel-plugin-transform-decorators/README.md

 > Compile class and object decorators to ES5

-This plugin is included in `babel-preset-stage-1` (see the [documentation](https://babeljs.io/docs/plugins/preset-stage-1/) for more informations).
+This plugin is included in `babel-preset-stage-1` (see the [documentation](https://babeljs.io/docs/plugins/preset-stage-1/) for more information).

 ## Example